magomimmo/modern-cljs/doc/tutorial-08.md

 # Tutorial 8 - Introducing Domina events

-Starting from [Tutorial 5][1], we introduced [domina library][2] to approach CLJS programming in a more clojure-ish way if compared with using CLJS/JS interop features.
+Starting from [Tutorial 5][1], we introduced the [domina library][2] to approach CLJS programming in a more clojure-ish way, rather than using CLJS/JS interop features.

 ## Introduction

-We touched `domina` surface by using `by-id` to select individual elements from DOM, `value` and `set-value!` to get/set the value of a form field.
+We touched `domina` superficially by using `by-id` to select individual elements from the DOM, and `value` and `set-value!` to get/set the value of a form field.

-It's now time to see what domina library has to offer for substitutuing CLJS/JS interop features in managing events.
+It's now time to see what the domina library has to offer for substituting CLJS/JS interop features in managing events.

 ## Listen to events

-Let's go back to the [shopping calculator form][3] we introduce in Tutorial 5.
+Let's go back to the [shopping calculator form][3] we introduced in Tutorial 5.

-First of all, by been cloned from the orginal HTML code of [Modern JavaScript: Develop and Design][4], the shopping form used a `submit` type of button.
-As the shopping calculator data need not to be sent to a server-side script to be validated, we think it's more appropriate to use a `button` type and remove both `action` and `method` attributes from the corresponding `form` tag.
+First of all, by having been cloned from the orginal HTML code of [Modern JavaScript: Develop and Design][4], the shopping form used a `submit` type of button.
+As the shopping calculator data does not need to be sent to a server-side script to be validated, we think it's more appropriate to use a `button` type and remove both `action` and `method` attributes from the corresponding `form` tag.